 For patients who are ≤60 years old, have a PFO, and have experienced an ischemic stroke, PFO closure may be warranted.
 A critical piece in determining if a patient can benefit from PFO closure is ensuring that a comprehensive stroke workup is completed, concluding that no other evident source of stroke can be found, and the evaluation suggests that the embolism passed through the PFO.

-PFO closure is a catheter-based procedure that involves making a very small skin incision, guided by fluoroscopy and intracardiac echocardiography, and inserting a catheter to guide the PFO occluder through the blood vessels to close the PFO.
+PFO closure is a minimally-invasive, catheter-based procedure that involves making a very small skin incision, guided by fluoroscopy and intracardiac echocardiography, and inserting a catheter to guide the PFO occluder through the blood vessels to close the PFO.